mi-g/mp4-mjpeg/README.md

 			// the recorder can now be used to add images to the video });
 ````
 - `<recorder>.appendImageDataUrl(dataUrl)`: add an image to the video.
-This image is encoded in *base64* prefixed with `data:image/png;base64, `, as what you get calling `canvas.toDataURL('image/jpeg')`<br/>The function returns a promise that is fulfilled when the image has been written
+This image is encoded in *base64* prefixed with `data:image/png;base64, `, as what you get when calling `canvas.toDataURL('image/jpeg')`<br/>The function returns a promise that is fulfilled when the image has been written

 - `<recorder>.appendImageBuffer(buffer)`: add an image to the video.
 The image is a plain buffer that you can obtain by reading a JPEG file<br/>
 The function returns a promise that is fulfilled when the image has been written